24bisquitz/dv8p3845/README.md

-# dv8p3845
+# Using Linux on the Dell Venue 8 Pro (3845) Tablet

-Workarounds and tweaks for Linux OS on the Dell Venue 8 Pro (3845) Tablet
+Here you can find some workarounds and tweaks for different Linux OS on the Dell Venue 8 Pro (3845) Tablet, to make them tablet friendly and usable on a low-end device like the DV8P.